-In the last few blogs I’ve written about the work/parenting balance.
-Little did I know (like so many of us across the world) that I was soon about to be promoted to teacher, head chef and hairdresser all in one go.
+In the last few blogs, I’ve written about the work/parenting balance.
+Little did I know (like so many of us across the world) that I was soon about to be promoted to the teacher, head chef and hairdresser all in one go.

 Adjusting to the ‘New Normal’

 Both I and my husband have continued to work throughout the lockdown so it was key that we had a well thought out plan to ensure we could carry on whilst both working from home with our 4 and 5 year old boy’s.

 We needed to adjust to a new (albeit temporary) life of home-schooling, along with the rest of the nation.
 We made our rainbows for our windows, started clapping for our carers every Thursday and went from life at 100mph to a new life where an aeroplane in the sky now seems unusual and breaks the peace and quiet I’ve quickly grown accustomed to.

 At First Wealth, the decision was taken quite early on to move the whole team to a work from home setup, so that we could minimise disruption and protect the health of the wider team and their families.
 We are fortunate that we are all set up to work from home, so the transition was actually quite a smooth one.